Cesare Casadei: International career

 Casadei has represented Italy at almost all youth international levels, from the Under-16 to the Under-21 national team.

 In June 2022, he was included in the squad that took part in the UEFA Under-19 European Championship in Slovakia, where Italy reached the semi-finals before getting knocked out by eventual champions England.

 On 19 November 2022, he made his debut for the Italy U21 squad in a friendly match lost 4–2 against Germany.

-In December 2022, he was involved in a training camp led by the Italian senior national team's manager, Roberto Mancini, and aimed to the most promising national talents.
+In December 2022, he was involved in a training camp led by the Italian senior national team's manager, Roberto Mancini, and aimed at the most promising national talents.

 In May 2023, he was included in the Italian squad that took part in the FIFA U-20 World Cup in Argentina.
 Having helped Italy reach the final, as the Azzurrini eventually lost to Uruguay, he received both the Golden Ball and the Golden Boot awards, as the most valuable player and the top scorer of the tournament with 7 goals.

-In March 2025 he was called up to the senior Italy squad for the 2024–25 UEFA Nations League quarter-final matches against Germany on 20 and 23 March 2025.
+In March 2025, he was called up to the senior Italy squad for the 2024–25 UEFA Nations League quarter-final matches against Germany on 20 and 23 March 2025.

 Style of play

-Rated as one of the most promising Italian talents of his generation, Casadei has been described as a well-rounded and modern midfielder, who excels both physically and technically.
-He can play on both sides in a three, four or five-man midfield trio, but also as an attacking midfielder, or even in the holding role.
-Mainly a right-footed player, he's still quite comfortable with his weaker foot, too.
+Casadei is a midfielder who has played in several midfield roles, including as an attacking midfielder and in deeper positions.
+Primarily right-footed, he is capable of playing on either side of midfield in different tactical formations.

-Despite being quite tall and having a slight valgus deformity, he is elegant and comfortable on the ball, whether he is passing it or carrying it, while also showing good pace and coordination.
-Thanks to his off-the-ball movement, his intelligence and his abilities in shooting and heading, he can get himself many chances to score.
-Defensively, he tends to dive into tackles and press the opponents, while also using his body to duel with opponents or defend the ball.
+He is tall and has a slight valgus deformity.
+He has been described as comfortable in possession, both when passing and carrying the ball, and has been noted for his pace and coordination.
+His off-the-ball movement, shooting, and heading ability allow him to create scoring opportunities.
+Defensively, he has been noted for pressing opponents, contesting tackles, and using his physicality in duels or while shielding the ball.

 Due to his skills, he has been compared to Massimo Ambrosini and Sergej Milinković-Savić, although he cited Nicolò Barella, Marcelo Brozović, Radja Nainggolan, Javier Zanetti and Federico Valverde as sources of inspiration.

 Personal life

-Cesare's brother, Ettore, is also a footballer: as of 2023, he plays for the soccer team of the Florida Institute of Technology.
+Cesare's brother, Ettore, is also a footballer; he played a number of games in Serie D, most notably with Romagna Centro, and most recently represented the soccer team of the Florida Institute of Technology.